tsdat/tsdat/docs/config/aws_template.md

 Clone these repos to the same parent folder on your computer.

-???+ warning "Warning: Windows users"

-    If you are using WSL on Windows make sure you run the `git clone` command from a WSL terminal.

 ### Install Docker

 We use a Docker container with VSCode to make setting up your development environment a snap.
 We assume users have a